 Wounds and ulcers that will not heal can lead to serious complications.
 Getting proper treatment from our experienced podiatrists is critical.
 We use state-of-the-art tools, along with advanced techniques to provide you with the best possible solutions.
 Patients with diabetes should take extra care of wounds to reduce the risk of infection and amputation, improve function and quality of life.

-The primary goal in treatment of foot ulcers is to obtain healing as soon as possible.
+The primary goal in the treatment of foot ulcers is to obtain healing as soon as possible.
 The faster the healing process begins, the less chance for an infection.
-Key factors in the immediate attention to treatment of a diabetic foot ulcer include :
+Key factors in the immediate attention to the treatment of a diabetic foot ulcer include :

 - Prevention of infection